rust-lang/rfcs/text/0000-pi-types.md

 #### (Optional extension:) "Exit-point" identities

 These are simply identities which always holds.
-Whenever the compiler reach one of these in the `where` clause unfolding, it returns "True":
+Whenever the compiler reaches one of these when unfolding the `where` clause, it returns "True":

     LeqReflexive:
         f(x) <= f(x) for x primitive integer